 - The number of treatments depends on your response to treatments.

-The results are individual and depend on your general skin health and your intake of fresh fruit and vegetables.
+The results are individual and depend on your general skin health and fresh fruit and vegetable intake.
 It is also best to take Vitamin C & Zinc before treatment can improve results.

 What can you do to improve the outcome?